coderade/coderade.io-blog/content/post/js-es6.md

 ## ES5, ES6, ES7 why we need all this ESs?

-On this post I want to take a second to clear up some confusion around the terms ES5, ES6, ES7, and ES2015 and ES2016.
+On this article I want to take a second to clear up some confusion around the terms ES5, ES6, ES7, and ES2015 and ES2016.
 Why do people keep saying ES6 and seven, but then what's ECMAScript 2016?
 Aren't we all writing JavaScript?
 Isn't it just all JavaScript?
 So what is it?